vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 charity allocation (just as they may have similar rules on the consumption side).

+[Although I can't find a link to where I read this, I believe the 50% figure that Jeff Kaufman and Julia Wise came up with is an example of this sort of compromise in action.]

 ### A predetermined rule strategy may be viewed as beneficial in dealing with time-inconsistency issues (people who don't trust their future selves)

 The header explains it.
 Further, saving for charity into a